lammps/lammps/doc/src/fix_qeq.rst

 equalizes the derivative of energy with respect to charge of all the atoms) by adjusting the partial charge on individual atoms based on interactions with their neighbors within *cutoff*\ .
-It requires a few parameters, in *metal* units, for each atom type which provided in a file specified by *qfile*\ .
+It requires a few parameters in the appropriate units for each atom type which are read from a file specified by *qfile*\ .
 The file has the following format

 .. parsed-literal::